 In ceramic circles, the pattern on the powder blue vase is known as PRUNUS and indeed this is what it was called at the pottery, this variant having pattern number 2428.

-PRUNUS was introduced by Horace Wain, shortly after his arrival.
-The source of many of his patterns is China and this is a good example.
+PRUNUS was introduced by Horace Wain, shortly after his arrival at Copland Street c1912.
+The source of many of his patterns is to be found on Chinese porcelain and this is a good example.

 A vase in the Chinese collection at the Lady Lever Art Gallery in Liverpool illustrates the influence.
 On the right, we show one of the sides of this square vase that depicts prunus blossom emerging from rocks and with birds fluttering amongst the branches of the tree.
 It was made during the Kang Hsi period (1662-1772).
 Such Chinese export porcelain influenced many British potteries, notably Worcester, Bow and Chelsea.